InceptionCode/Functional-Programming-Exercises/README.md

 ## Usage

 All files are completely JS so, I would prefer that you had Node (latest version), that way all example code can be run on Node.
-However, no NPMs or Node is necessary.
+However, no NPMs or Node is necessary (node_modules and Ramda.js have been recently installed).
 The majority of the code should be able to run in the browser playgrounds such as Codepen, JSFiddle etc....

 - All files are organized by the Functional Programming resources root folder and the chapters associated.
 - Carefully review code in files in order to see a working example.
 Some return statements must be changed to console.log's